splineops/splineops/docs/user-guide/03_rotate.rst

 -----------

 In 2D space, a point of coordinates :math:`(x, y)` can be rotated around a center point :math:`(x_\mathrm{c}, y_\mathrm{c})` by an angle :math:`\theta`
-(in radians) using the rotation matrix:
+(in radians) using the rotation matrix.

 .. math::